 Doctoral Program Funding and Research Support

 Doctoral students receive significant funding to ensure that they are able to immerse themselves in the program.
-Effective July 1, 2017, all admitted doctoral students are eligible to receive a scholarship that will cover all tuition and fees plus a $25,000 stipend for up to five years.
+All admitted doctoral students are eligible to receive a scholarship that will cover all tuition and fees plus a $27,000 stipend for up to five years.
 Students in years six through 10 will receive an 82 percent tuition benefit.
 There is no aid for students beyond year 10.
 Students may also apply for three years of summer support (for $3,000 per summer) between years one and five, contingent on student submission of a summer workplan to pursue continued doctoral study activity.

 The doctoral program involves a full-time commitment.
 Stipend support is provided in order to allow students to concentrate their time and energy on fulfilling the requirements of the program, developing their scholarship, and completing their doctoral studies in a timely manner.